 In the 10-item part learning group, target words were repeated in two blocks of 10 items (items 1−10 and 11−20) except in the final review, where they were practiced once in a block of 20 items.
 As in the whole learning group, the target word pairs were encountered five times throughout the treatment including the final review.
 Table 1 (middle) illustrates the item order and spacing in the 10-item part learning group.
 As shown in Table 1, the treatment in the 10-item part learning group consisted of the following: primacy buffers, eight cycles of 10 target items, filler cycle, final review, and recency buffers.
 In Cycles 1, 2, 5, and 6, items in the first block (items 1−10) were studied, and in Cycles 3, 4, 7, and 8, items in the second block (items 11−20) were studied.
 The arrangement of the trials in this group is based on that of the 108A group in Crothers and Suppes (1967, Experiment 9), whereby the trials for the first block were intervened by trials for the second block and vice versa.

-In Table 1, the column with the heading Spacing indicates the average spacing for all items in a given cycle.
+In Table 1, the column with the heading “Spacing” indicates the average spacing for all items in a given cycle.
 For instance, in the 10-item part learning group, the first and second encounters of items 1 to 10 were separated by nine trials on average.
 Therefore, “9” is given for the spacing column in Cycle 1 (Table 1, middle).
 Note that the mean spacing between the second and third encounters of target words is longer (34 trials) than the spacing between the first and second encounters (nine trials).
 This is because the second and third encounters of the first block (Cycles 2 and 5) were separated by Cycle 3 (10 trials), Cycle 4 (10 trials), and the filler cycle (five trials), and the second and third encounters of the second block (Cycles 4 and 7) were intervened by the filler cycle (five trials), Cycle 5 (10 trials), and Cycle 6 (10 trials).
 As a result, 34 (9 + 10 + 10 + 5 = 34) is given for the spacing column in Cycles 2 and 4.
 Similarly, the mean spacing between the fourth and fifth encounters of target words was longer (29 and 19 trials for the first and second blocks, respectively) than the spacing between the third and fourth encounters (nine trials).